nickrobison-usds/macaroons_authz/README.md

 ### Running CFSSL

-The Go server requires a running instance of [CFSSL](https://github.com/cloudflare/cfssl).
+The Go server requires a running instance of [CFSSL](https://github.com/cloudflare/cfssl), in order to generate and manage the required public/private keys.
 You can either run it via the Docker image (built with [Packer](#packer-images)), or locally.

 ```bash
 cd cfssl